Categories

 1. Tap the Inbox icon In the Navigation Bar at the bottom of the screen.

-4. Select the course or group for your message.
+4. Select the course for your message.

 8. Tap the Done button.